Little chocolate s’mores pies. YES.

 - Pour the filling evenly into each crust and place each tartlet pan in the refrigerator.
 Chill at least 2 hours (and up to 1-2 days) or until completely firm.

-- Just before serving, prepare marshmallow topping: Place egg whites, sugar, and cream of tartar in the heatproof bowl of an electric mixer.
+- Just before serving, prepare meringue topping: Place egg whites, sugar, and cream of tartar in the heatproof bowl of an electric mixer.
 Set bowl over a saucepan filled with two inches of simmering water.
 Whisk constantly until sugar is dissolved and egg whites are warm to the touch, about 4 minutes.
 (See photo above.)
 Transfer the mixing bowl to an electric mixer fitted with a whisk attachment.
 Beat on high speed for 4 to 5 minutes until soft, glossy peaks form.
 (See photo above.)
 Add vanilla and beat on high just until combined.

 - Remove tartlets from the refrigerator.
 Spread marshmallow topping on each.
 Toast the topping with a kitchen torch3 if desired.
 Serve immediately.
 Any leftover tarts keep well in the refrigerator, in an airtight container, for up to 3 days.